- At Sea

 “This increase is overdue,” said Scott Eickholt, Business Manager of Laborers’ Union Local 942 in Fairbanks.
 “When working on a remote job, our members spend weeks or months at a time away from their families.
 Hotels and food can cost over $300 a day during the tourist season.
 A higher per diem means workers take home their hard-earned pay.”

 The per diem rate applies to remote projects awarded by the state or by a local government.
 Regulations define “remote” as inaccessible by road or more than 65 miles from the international airports in Juneau, Fairbanks, or Anchorage.

 Per diem is an alternative to the requirement that contractors provide workers with board and lodging on these projects.
 Only some workers are eligible for a per diem in lieu of board and lodging.
-Visit the Alaska Wage and Hour Administration website to learn more: //labor.alaska.gov/lss/whhome.htm.
+Visit the Alaska Wage and Hour Administration website to learn more: https://labor.alaska.gov/lss/whhome.htm.